 Stories

-Meeting Kady
+Meeting Kim

 I missed The Army.
 I was considering going back in.

-Boyce and Debra pulled me through the dark days.
+Boyce and Debra Smith pulled me through the dark days.
 They refused to let me be alone.
 I practically lived at their house until it was time to sleep.

 I leaned over to Boyce and asked, "Who is THAT?!"